Frequently Asked Questions

 How does your pricing work?

 We offer monthly memberships and they setup through our online store.
-The first payment includes a one time registration fee of $50 and the monthly fee will be drafted from your CC or bank account monthly after that.
+The monthly fee will be drafted from your CC or bank account monthly.
+No contracts as it is a month to month membership.
+Cancellations do take 30 days from the receipt of the request.

 Rules of the Academy